Beyoğlu: Landmarks

 Istanbul Modern, located near Karaköy Port on the Bosphorus, frequently hosts the exhibitions of renowned Turkish and foreign artists.

 Pera Museum exhibits some of the works of art from the late Ottoman period, such as the Kaplumbağa Terbiyecisi (Turtle Trainer) by Osman Hamdi Bey.
 Apart from its permanent collection, the museum also hosts visiting exhibitions, which included the works of renowned artists such as Rembrandt.

 Doğançay Museum, Turkey's first contemporary art museum dedicated to the works of a single artist, officially opened its doors to the public in 2004.
 While the museum almost exclusively displays the works of its founder Burhan Doğançay, a contemporary artists, one floor has been set aside for the works of the artist's father, Adil Doğançay.

 Hotel Pera Palace was built in the district in 1892 for hosting the passengers of the Orient Express.
 Agatha Christie wrote the novel Murder on the Orient Express in this hotel.
 Her room is conserved as a museum.

 S. Antonio di Padova, the largest Catholic church in Turkey, and the Neve Shalom Synagogue, the largest synagogue in Turkey, are also in Beyoğlu.
 There are other important Catholic and Orthodox churches in the area, such as the Saint Mary Draperis church or centrally located Hagia Triada Church at the conjunction point between Istiklal Avenue and Taksim Square.
 It is the seat of the Chaldean Catholic Archeparchy of Diyarbakir.

 The only Jewish Museum of Turkey, which has been converted from a synagogue, is located in the Karaköy quarter, which was known as Galata in the medieval period.

 İstiklal Avenue is also located in the historic Beyoğlu (Pera) district.
 The famous street with shops, cafes, cinemas and other venues stretches for 1.4 kilometres (0.87 mi) and hosts up to 3 million people each day.

-The 1948-opened Atlas Cinema is situated in a 1877-built historic building at Istiklal Avenue.
+The 1948-opened Atlas Cinema is situated in an 1877-built historic building at Istiklal Avenue.